-Performance on ODUkP Termination (Monitoring) is specifically created to enable the monitoring of the performance of an end-to-end (or part of an) ODUk path.
-Both Near End
+Performance on ODUkP Termination (Monitoring) are specifically created to enable the monitoring of the performance of an end-to-end (or part of an) ODUk path.
+Both Near End and Far End performance monitoring can be enabled.
+For both directions the following parameters can be collected: ES, SES, BBE, UAS, CSES.

-15 SERVICES
+14 SERVICES